darwaishx/Deep-Learning-With-Deep-Lens/2-FaceDetection/1-Face Detection/README.md

    - Existing role*: Select the IAM role DL-Lambda-Role that you just created.
    - Click Create function.
 3. Replace code with code from [iottos3.py](iottos3.py).
-4. Update the following line with the name of your S3 bucket _[Your name or username]-dl-bucket_ that you created above to store images and click Save.
+4. Update the following line with the name of your S3 bucket _[Your name or username]-dl-faces_ that you created above to store images and click Save.
    ```
    bucket = "YOUR-S3-BUCKET-NAME"
    ```